 Ingredient Notes

-You are going to want to start out with a package of Stew meat, or dice up any type of beef or steak.
-Since you are precooking the meat tossed in a bit of flour (at least browning it to begin with) you could even use ground beef if you’d rather.
+You are going to want to start out with a package of Stew meat, or dice up any type of roast or steak you have on hand.

 As far as transforming this old fashioned (normally in a thick sauce) into a casserole we do this with boiled to al dente Egg noodles.
 You could use any medium sized pasta really but I think the texture of these wide versions work the best.